 Earlier this year, Action Fraud revealed that it was informed of 1,700 such scams – and that's just the ones people have bothered to report to them – so this text scam has clearly been widely shared.

-I talk to a loveMONEY reader who was the victim of one such con and will reveal how it works so you can avoid falling for it.
+I talked to a loveMONEY reader who fell victim to one such con and will reveal how it works so you can avoid falling for it.

 In late March, Susan (the victim’s name has been changed to protect anonymity) received a text, allegedly from Royal Mail, about a missed delivery.